 By addressing the above issues and questions, the 1st International Symposium of the AACC SRD is only the first step towards greater cooperation in the field of constitutional justice in Asia.
 It is hoped that the theme “Constitutionalism in Asia: Past, Present and Future” will generate long-term perspectives and lead to in-depth discussion.

-Working Level Meeting for the Idea of the Establishment of the Permanent Secretariat of AACC
+Working Level Meeting of AACC for the Idea of the Establishment of the Permanent Secretariat of AACC in Korea

 Delegation of the Constitutional Court of the Republic of Indonesia paid a working visit to Seoul, Republic of Korea on 16-20 April 2016 to hold a meeting with the Constitutional Court of Korea to discuss the follow-up of the meeting of the Chairman of the Constitutional Court of Indonesia and the President of the Constitutional Court of Korea related to the Formation of Permanent Secretariat Association of Constitutional Court and Similar Institutions in Asia and implementation of Memorandum of Understanding between the two institutions that have been signed.